About

 Contact via email at dianalcervantes09@gmail.com or get in touch through text or call at (505) 459-1015

-Diana Cervantes is an award-winning Independent Visual Journalist based in Brooklyn, New York, and her hometown in the Southwest.
+Diana Cervantes is an award-winning Independent Visual Journalist and writer based in Brooklyn, New York, and her hometown in the Southwest.
 She brings a wealth of experience and passion to her craft.

-With a focus on conservation, climate change, and scientific research, Cervantes is dedicated to shedding light on individuals at the forefront of these pressing themes.
-Her long-form visual storytelling approach captures the essence of these stories and fosters meaningful relationships, trust, and a comprehensive understanding of the subjects and research she explores.
+Focusing on conservation, climate change, and scientific research, Cervantes is dedicated to shedding light on individuals at the forefront of these pressing themes.
+Her long-form visual storytelling approach captures the essence of these stories and fosters meaningful relationships, trust, and a comprehensive understanding of the themes and research she explores.

 Furthermore, Cervantes is no stranger to discomfort, long hikes, wading in murky waters, and braving rocky boats to capture the spirit of a story.